 - Who is in charge of the fraternity or sorority?

 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by alumni who act as advisors.
 Each chapter is also responsible to report with their Inter/national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
-At Sacred Heart University, Laura Arena serves as the Director of Greek Life and is the Associate Dean of Students.
+At Sacred Heart University, Denise Tiberio serves as the Interim Director of Greek Life and is the Associate Dean of Students.
 She is the primary contact for the Greek community.
 Her role is to assist, educate, and advise the members of the Greek Community.
-She can be reached at 203-365-4452.
+She can be reached at 203-371-7736.